fleox/self-hosted-AI/README.md

 ## Secrets

-`vllm-deploy-master/vars.yml` is gitignored — it holds the Hugging Face token and the vLLM API key.
 Use `vars.example.yml` as the template, and consider `ansible-vault encrypt vars.yml` for shared environments.